liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 You'll notice we set this method to be indexable.
 Every time an entry is moved to the Recycle Bin, Liferay reindexes the results.
 This makes the entry searchable within the Recycle Bin.
-Like we stated earlier, entries in the Recycle Bin are only indexable from within the Recycle Bin.
+Like we stated earlier, entries in the Recycle Bin are only searchable from within the Recycle Bin.
 If you searched for an entry located in the Recycle Bin from another location, it does not appear in the results.